 A skills, knowledge and goods exchange, Swap Market will also provide workshop space for facilitating the exchange of traditions and cultures; a place to work together to find innovative solutions to everyday problems.
 The space will feature a different kind of stock exchange with our in-store “Swaps and Shares index”.
 Rather than the financial growth charted by the traditional stock market, we will chart the growth of sharing in the local area.

-Swap Market is the latest venture from local currency project The People’s Bank of Govanhill.
+Swap Market is the latest venture from feminist community currency project The People’s Bank of Govanhill.